An Introduction to Marine Recreational Information Program Data

 Estimation and Publication Schedule

-Preliminary microdata and estimates from the LPS are published approximately two months after the end of each one-month sampling period (i.e., June estimates are published in September, July estimates are published in October, etc.).
-Final microdata and estimates from the LPS are published in April of the following year.
+Preliminary microdata and estimates from the LPS are published approximately 45-60 days after the end of each one-month sampling period (i.e., June estimates are published in September, July estimates are published in October, etc.).
+Final microdata and estimates from the LPS are published early in the following year.

 To be notified of updates to MRIP data, estimates, and queries, subscribe to our email service.